mcore1976/thermometer-DHT22-TM1637/README.md

 TM1637 module - CLK LINE - connect to PB1 ( PIN #6 ) on ATTINY 13

 That's all.
-The code is ~950 bytes long after compilatiion.
+The code is ~950 bytes long after compilation.
 Must be compiled by AVR-GCC environment on Linux or Windows.

+Link to video how to program the chip : https://www.youtube.com/watch?v=7klgyNzZ2TI